 Also, if you have suffered a joint problem or have poor vision or balance, maybe address those first and wait to completely recover.

 Cycling every day is fine if it’s low intensity.
 Don’t over-exert yourself, though.
-Rest if you feel tired, soreness or experience pain.1 day of rest is the minimum for people who are cycling regularly for fitness.
+Rest if you feel tired, sore, or experience pain.1 day of rest is the minimum for people who are cycling regularly for fitness.

 If you have any medical conditions like heart disease or arthritis, make sure to consult a doctor.